microsoft/cobalt/shared/README.md

 ### Configure Terraform to Store State Data in Azure

 Terraform records the information about what is created in a [Terraform state file](https://www.terraform.io/docs/state/) after it finishes applying.
 By default, Terraform will create a file named `terraform.tfstate` in the directory where Terraform is applied.
-Terraform needs this information so that it can be loaded when we need to know the state of the cluster for future modifications.
+Terraform needs this information so that it can be loaded when we need to know the state of the infrastructure for future modifications.

 In production scenarios, storing the state file on a local file system is not desired because typically you want to share the state between operators of the system.
-Instead, we configure Terraform to store state remotely, and in Cobalt we use Azure Blob Store for this storage.
+Instead, we configure Terraform to store state remotely, and in Cobalt we use Azure Blob Store for this.
 This is defined using a `backend` block.
 The basic block looks like:

 ```bash
 terraform {